kritanjalijain/Hand_Gesture_Recognition_System/README.md

 # Hand Gesture Recognition System
-College Project- A dynamic hand gesture recognition system for controlling music player
+College Project- A dynamic hand gesture recognition system for controlling music player.
+This model recognizes hand gestures in real-time using the power of Convolutional Neural Networks.

 ## Project Description